typeRYOON/VSRG-UNO-R3/README.md

 >   - AP will auto-play the current beatmap.
 >   - KS will show the key strokes as an animation.
 >   - KPS will show the keys per second.
-> - Click on the Run button, this will put you into a ready state.
+> - When ready, enter a beatmap and do the following:
 >   - If you press H, the selection will start running.
 >   - If you press J or the terminate button, this will terminate the selection early.
 >     - The current selection will terminate when you exit to the menu or enter the results screen.